 The Waterpik Sonic-Fusion is a hybrid toothbrush and flosser incorporated into one handle.
 The toothbrush heads have a nozzle nestled among the bristles which delivers a burst of water.
 With this unit you have the choice to brush, floss, or brush and floss together, changing modes at the touch of a button.
 Do be aware that if using this as a flosser while brushing your teeth, you risk washing away your toothpaste before it's had the chance to do much good.

 As with the Complete Care, you get 10 power settings for the flosser water jet and the same 10-100 PSI of pressure.
 It can be harder to position between your teeth because the tip is part of the toothbrush head.

-The Waterpik Sonic-Fusion comes with a travel case which holds the toothbrush and two heads.
+The Waterpik Sonic-Fusion comes with a travel case that holds the toothbrush and two heads.
 It can be used as a rechargeable toothbrush while not plugged in, but it only functions as a water flosser while plugged into the mains.
 If you don't have a mains outlet in your bathroom, this is not very convenient.

 Again, quite a few people are not too impressed with the brushing functionality of this Waterpik, while others think it brushes well but isn't a great flosser.
 A minority are completely satisfied.
 Many reviewers also comment that the cord is not long enough.

 Water flossing is becoming more popular by the day, and is considered by many medical professionals to be as good as, or better than traditional flossing.
 But you can also use it as a traditional flossing supplement if you're really committed.
 Your dentist may recommend using an oral irrigator to help improve your gum health, especially if you have bleeding gums, a sign of early gum disease.
 You can read more about this in our guide to Waterpik solutions for periodontal disease.